basileplus/Rational-Speech-Act-Model/README.md

 ---

 ## Introduction
-This document presents a comprehensive analysis of the Rational Speech Act (RSA) model, focusing on dataset creation, model implementation, and various enhancements including cost and prior knowledge.
+This document presents a comprehensive analysis of the Rational Speech Act (RSA) model, model implementation, and various enhancements including cost and prior knowledge.
+The code is provided in the ready-to-compile notbook available on the repo.

 ## Rational Speech Act (RSA) model explanation